Daviesss/Ros-2-simulated-robot./README.md

 Plugins used in simulation of the robot can be gotten from: https://classic.gazebosim.org/tutorials?tut=ros_gzplugins

+STEPS TO TAKE TO GET THE ROBOT UP AND READY:
-.
-Launch the robot_state_publisher in simulation mode.
+1. Launch the robot_state_publisher in simulation mode.
-.
-Launch Gazebo.
+2. Launch Gazebo.
-.
-Spawn the robot into Gazebo.
+3. Spawn the robot into Gazebo.